paolomhernandez/profile/README.md

 ---

-*Open to Data Analyst, Business Analyst, and FP&A roles — remote or Jakarta-based.*
+*Open to Data Analyst, Business Analyst, Operations Analyst and FP&A roles — remote or Jakarta-based.*